atlantic first nations Health Emergency Management Gathering

 Lennox Island First Nation presents: Megapaji “To Eat In Abundance”

 “Megapaji” To Eat in Abundance will take place in the community of Lennox Island overlooking the beautiful Malpeque Bay.
 Guests can look forward to a warm welcome and a taste of the Island’s culture.
-The evening will feature local culinary delights, including Malpeque oysters smoked over the open fire, lobster rolls, mussels and other traditional foods.
 Enjoy cultural presentations that highlight the unique history, traditions, and vibrant spirit of the Lennox Island Mi’kmaq community.

 Transportation will be provided to and from the Mill River Resort.
 Get ready to relax and unwind with fellow attendees.
 Conference attendees must RSVP within the conference registration!